brittanyrobarge/CarCar/README.md

 ## Getting Started
 **Make sure you have Docker, Git, Insomnia, Django and Node.js 18.2 or above**
-1. Fork and Clone the repository- https://gitlab.com/brittanyrobarge26/project-beta.git
-2. Build and Run the project:

-    the commands:

-	docker volume create beta-data

-	docker-compose build

-	docker-compose up

--See Docker containers are running in the application -Go to http://localhost:3000/ to view

-## Design
-CarCar is an application that can help businesses manage an automotive dealership.
-The application is built with three microservices which are inventory, sales, and services.
-These microservices work together to build the bones of the application by providing all of the required and necessary elements to allow the application to run smoothly.
-The inventory api has Manufacturer, Vehicle Model, and Automobile API endpoints.

-- **Inventory**
-- **Services**
-- **Sales**

-## How to Run this App
 1. Open the terminal
 2. type command cd to go to the directory where you will clone the project.
 3. Clone the projects repo by typing "git clone" with this url: https://gitlab.com/brittanyrobarge26/project-beta.git